stefan-stein/igate/cran-comments.md

 ## Test environments
-* local OS X install, R 3.3.3
+* local OS X install, R 3.6.0
 * ubuntu 12.04 (on travis-ci), R 3.3.3
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+There were no ERRORs or WARNINGs.

-There was 1 NOTE
+There was 1 NOTE:

-* categorical.freqplot: no visible global function definition for ‘aes_string’
+* checking CRAN incoming feasibility ...
+NOTE

-  Trying to import aes_string from ggplot2 results in an error at build time.
+Maintainer: ‘Stefan Stein <s.stein@warwick.ac.uk>’

-* categorical.freqplot: no visible global function definition for ‘geom_freqpoly’
+New submission

-  Trying to import aes_string from ggplot2 results in an error at build time.
+This is my first R package to be submitted to CRAN, hence the note.

-* This is a new release.
+This is a new release.

 ## Reverse dependencies